 The reason a higher temperature doesn’t result in tender meat is because the connective tissues in the brisket meat don’t have enough time to break down.
 As a result, the brisket will turn out less tender if you try and go “hot and fast” with it.

-(We tried hot and fast brisket and it takes a very specific and expensive set up which most people don’t have…Bottom line is, don’t do it.
-Just trust us that hot and fast doesn’t work if you’re wanting brisket the way God intended it to be had.)
+We tried hot and fast brisket and it takes a very specific and expensive set up which most people don’t have…Bottom line is, don’t do it.
+Just trust us that hot and fast doesn’t work with most home set-ups.

 The 1st Part of the Cook: Smoking the Brisket